Accurate Predictions of Jesus’ Mistreatment, Execution, Death and Resurrection

 Isaiah 53:9 – Buried with the rich

-Isaiah 53:10-12 – Suffer and die.
-Executed with rebels.
-Prolong his days and see his seed – How could this be unless Jesus was resurrected?
+Isaiah 53:10-12 – Would suffer and die, be executed with rebels, would prolong his days and see his offspring.
+How could this be unless Jesus was resurrected?

 Psalm 16:9-10 – Quoted and explained in Acts 13:29-39; Acts 2:23-32.
 Predicts one who wouldn’t see corruption, not stay in Hades.
 Can’t apply to David, who did see corruption.
 (Acts 2:30-31) Refers to the resurrection of Christ, who didn’t see corruption.